Things to know about Medicare Advantage Plans

 - You still have Medicare rights and protections.

 - You still get complete Part A and Part B coverage through the plan.
-Some plans offer extra benefits that Original Medicare doesn’t cover – like vision, hearing, or dental.
+Plans may offer some extra benefits that Original Medicare doesn’t cover – like vision, hearing, and dental services.

 may be lower in a Medicare Advantage Plan.
 If so, this option may be more cost effective for you.